 While writing continues at a furious pace, a small side project that has taken up far too much time is seeing the light of day at last.

-RETRACTA, REIGN OF ERROR is a website that presents The Worst Cases of Bad Science.
+RETRACTA, REIGN OF ERROR is a website that presents the VANITY of POOR & LAZY RESEARCH.
 This is the type of research work that makes you cringe, not so much because of major failings, such as fraudulent plagiarism, although that does feature too.
 The other type of error is officially considered less of a misdemeanor, but thought worse than fraud amongst co-workers.
 This is according to a recent survey published by a Dutch team,

 - Lex M. Bouter, Joeri Tijdink, Nils Axelsen, Brian C. Martinson and Gerben ter Riet (2016) Ranking major and minor research misbehaviors: results from a survey among participants of four World Conferences on Research Integrity.
 Research Integrity and Peer Review 1:17.
 DOI: 10.1186/s41073-016-0024-5